msztolcman/subst/README.rst

 1. There is ``sed`` for example?

    Yes, it is.
 But ``sed`` use regexps engine called "Basic Regular Expressions", or "Extended Regular Expression".
-PCRE is much more widely used dialect.
+PCRE (Perl Compatible Regular Expressions) used by ``subst`` is much more widely used engine.

 2. So I can use Perl!